khaled196/northernbug.github.io/meeting_details/northernbug7.md

 We're looking for a range of:
 * 10 minute talks (if you would like to talk for longer please just let us know).
 * Posters accompanied by a 1-2 minute teaser talk.
 These are great for those who might be earlier on in their bioinformatics journey!
-* Data Visualization
-* Data management
+* Data Visualization and management
-* HPC/software tools and how to applay that into your analysis
+* HPC/software tools
-* Execute the commands in a containerized environment (Conda)
+* Execute commands in containerized environment e.g. (Conda)

 If anyone would like to fill any of these slots please contact [khaled jumah](mailto:	k.jumah@bradford.ac.uk) and please extend the invite around your lab/department etc!